xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/change-namespace-for-xld-10.3-with-downtime.md

 ❯ kubectl create namespace nsxld
 ```

-Replace `nsxld` name in this and following steps with your custom namespace name.
+Replace `custom-namespace-1` name in this and following steps with your custom namespace name.

 ### B.2.
 Backup everything on cluster